The CE+CA team has a diverse range of experience and interests, yet we share a core set of values through our work.

 We aim to extend our practice beyond the traditional role of the architect, acting as agents supporting change through participation and collaboration.
-Our way of working work is informed by beliefs developed over a number of years, based on methodologies which have evolved from both practice and research.
+Our way of working is informed by beliefs developed over a number of years, based on methodologies which have evolved from both practice and research.
 For over two decades, the three current directors worked as two separate but linked enterprises – Prue Chiles Architects, and Bureau – design + research (Bdr) – and Chiles Evans + Care Architects builds upon this practice.

 Context is key.